Media tap UIC experts for election analysis, expertise

 “Having a critical eye toward information is absolutely imperative right now,” McDowell said.

-A WTTW-TV (Channel 11) “Chicago Tonight” election night discussion on the role court cases will play in determining the election results featured Steven Schwinn, professor at UIC John Marshall Law School.
+A WTTW-TV (Channel 11) “Chicago Tonight” election night discussion on the role court cases will play in determining the election results featured Steven Schwinn, professor at the University of Illinois Chicago School of Law.

 Schwinn later had two appearances on WGN-TV’s Morning News to discuss the latest developments involving the ongoing presidential election vote count and related legal challenges.